wenzel-lab/wenzel-lab.github.io/_people/en/domingo-veloso.md

 _Computer Science undergraduate student, Pontificia Universidad Catolica de Chile_<br>

-Participated in the research lab in an IPRE project and continues to be involved...
+Participated in the research lab in an IPRE project on a AI detection tool for microfluidic droplets.